 We all have days where we question our profession; where we wonder if what we are doing really makes a difference, or if we are just spinning our wheels.
-Whenever I get too bogged down in budget spreadsheets and reporting, I head down to the shoreline, look around, take a deep breath and am reminded why I do what I do.
+Whenever I get too bogged down in budget spreadsheets and reporting, I head down to the shoreline, look around, take a deep breath and am reminded, especially during #Habitat Month, why habitat restoration is so important and why I do what I do.

 While conducting research on the Great Barrier Reef during one of the hottest summers on record, I witnessed a massive coral bleaching event.
 As an intern for Tampa Bay Watch, I saw firsthand the struggle manatees had as boat strikes became inevitable for the gentle giants.
 And out here in the Puget Sound I see killer whales fighting for survival as their prey become scarce, and pollution, chemicals, and boat traffic continue to increase.
 This is why I do what I do.